SamDeMario-lab/NanoBlot/To_do.md

 ### Add example datasets I'm gunna do this last so I can use it to test stuff.
 ideally they would be small and approximately the same sequencing depth.
 I'm regenrating data from WT and rrp6 directRNA sequencing.
+Example data sets should be generated from merged subset files of the samples that are being visualized, this way it retains all the data needed for example visualizations while keeping the size of the data small